 As ACM’s guidelines included an evaluation after three years, ACM asked SiRM to undertake this assessment and investigate the guidelines’ effect and potential improvement or expansion possibilities.

-We conclude that clarification of competition rules is helpful, but not a panacea for lower prices of prescription drugs for MSC.
-We substantiate this conclusion in the following paragraphs and make recommendations on how to refine the guideline and describe possibilities for expansion.
-We start by introducing the different segments of prescription drugs we distinguish and conclude with a chapter that describes two other barriers to effective collective procurement not related to competition rules.
+We conclude that clarifying the competition rules has helped but is not a complete remedy for lower prices of in-hospital prescription drugs.
+We substantiate this conclusion in the following paragraphs and give recommendations on how to refine the guideline and describe possibilities for expansion.
+We start by introducing the different segments of prescription drugs we distinguished and conclude with two other barriers to effective collective procurement not related to competition rules.